 Brushing too hard or using the wrong toothbrush

 More pressure does not mean cleaner teeth.
 Aggressive brushing with a firm-bristled toothbrush can damage delicate gum tissue and cause bleeding even when your gums are otherwise healthy.
-The correct technique involves holding the brush at a 45-degree angle to the gum line and using gentle circular motions not a scrubbing motion.
+The correct technique involves holding the brush at a 45-degree angle to the gum line and using gentle circular motions, not a scrubbing motion.
+Learn the correct brushing technique to protect your gum tissue.

 Cause 03